 If you’re not sure you want to walk out on the bridge, there’s a parking area on the south end (or you can walk in less than a mile from the main campground) and you can explore the trails below the bridge and be impressed with it’s design without having to look over the edge of a high bridge.

 Kayaking and Canoeing

 Bowman Bay in particular is a fabulous place for kayaking, being quite protected and having lots of rocky shore to explore.
 Cranberry lake is also an excellent option for calm water.
-Don’t kayak in Deception Pass itself!
+Don’t kayak in Deception Pass itself unless you have a guide!
 The currents are WAAAAYYY too crazy!

 Fishing and Crabbing

 I’ve personally had great luck crabbing off the dock in Cornet Bay (East of Cranberry lake and the bridge), and I think if you had access to a boat crabbing in Bowman Bay would be good as well (I’ve often seen crab pots there).
 In addition there are always lots of people fishing in Cranberry Lake as well as along the shore on North Beach and West Beach.